Awarded with

 On successful completion of this module, you’ll be awarded with a downloadable 1 hour CPD Certificate to include in your portfolio.

 One of the most common mistakes clinicians make is underestimating ME/CFS.
 Evidence shows there is a huge impact on the quality of life of patients and their family members.
-Patients have been ignored and stigmatised and those who are most severely impacted are least able to access the healthcare that they need.
+Patients have been ignored and stigmatised, and those who are most severely impacted are least able to access the healthcare that they need.
 This is an evolving area of medicine, so any feedback or updates are welcome.
 I sincerely thank you for taking the time to learn about ME/CFS."

-Dr Nina Muirhead BA(oxon) BMBCh(oxon) MRCS DOHNS MEd PGDipDerm
+Dr Nina Muirhead BA(oxon) BMBCh(oxon) MRCS DOHNS MEd PGDipDerm.

-Dr Muirhead is also associated with or alumni of: Oxford University, Open University, Cardiff University, Buckinghamshire Healthcare NHS Trust, the Royal College of Surgeons and the Royal College of Physicians.
+Dr Muirhead is also associated with or an alumni of: Oxford University, Open University, Cardiff University, Buckinghamshire Healthcare NHS Trust, the Royal College of Surgeons and the Royal College of Physicians.

 This online CPD module is designed to update and assess your clinical knowledge and patient management of the evolving international biomedical narrative on Myalgic Encephalomyelitis / Chronic Fatigue Syndrome.
 On successful completion of this module, you will have an improved understanding of: